-Making Money Buying Abandoned Storage Units (Menu of Topics is below)
+Buying Abandoned Storage Units

 This business works great as a part-time job.
 There are auctions during weekdays and weekends to accommodate your free time to work it.
 In our family, Dad works a full-time day job and some of the older children work part-time jobs.
-Dad and a child attend the auction while I am at home with my little ones.
+Dad and a child attend the auction while I am at home with my little ones (we have eight children).
 If a unit is purchased, Dad and his helper will load what they can into the vehicle or trailer and bring it to our home.
 The other older children help unload and sometimes bring in a box of toys for the little ones to discover new treasures (what stays has to be approved by Mom and fit into our toy storage containers – sometimes old toys need to go).

 A child brings boxes in to Mom and takes trash out.
 Another child helps the “littles” sort through the toys.
-We love it when we find Lego Ninjago or Breyer model horses“>Breyer model horses Breyer model horses as our children collect them.
+We love it when we find Lego Ninjago or Breyer model horses as our children collect them.
 Dad and a different child will go get more and clean out the unit.
 When we are all home, we all have a job to do until everything is sorted and organized.
 We will make a trip to the dump with the trash.
 Then, we make sure all items are listed online or are ready to take on trips during the week to trade for money.
 Some items go on eBay, Craigslist, Etsy, to online auction sites, pawn shops, etc. We plan our trips, and get the money!

 There is so much to learn!
-We need to consider the costs of startup, find the auctions, auction etiquette, what happens at an auction, how to store the items, how to wisely go through the items and sort them, what to do with photographs, how to sell each type of item, what to do with items that won't sell and how to keep track of business income and expenses for tax purposes.
+We need to consider the costs of startup, find the storage auctions, auction etiquette when buying storage rooms or lockers, what happens at an auction, how to store the items from storage units, how to wisely go through the items and sort them, what to do with photographs, how to sell each type of item, what to do with items that won't sell and how to keep track of business income and expenses for tax purposes.

 Be sure to subscribe to my latest posts so you don't miss any great information on this and other topics.